We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

-As with Clarity, you can overpay on Color without gaining any noticeable beauty.
+As with clarity, you can overpay for diamond color without gaining any noticeable beauty.
 In general, diamonds in the G to I color range appear just as white as those in the D to F range.
 For instance, this I-colored diamond from Blue Nile appears white, and so does this G-colored diamond from Blue Nile.
 The cost difference is 18%.
 While a jeweler might try to convince you that a D-colored diamond is the best way to go, you’re basically spending your money on something that won’t be noticed.

-To ensure your diamond looks white, place it next to your setting color.
+To ensure your diamond looks white, place it next to your setting.

 If choosing a platinum or white gold setting, you’ll likely want to stick with a G to I colored diamond.
-If you choose a yellow gold setting, however, like this Round Cut engagement ring from James Allen, you can probably select an I, J or even a K colored diamond, as it will still look white next to the setting.
+If you choose a yellow gold setting, however, like this solitaire engagement ring from James Allen, you can probably select an I, J or even a K colored diamond, as it will still look white next to the setting.
 Again, the goal is to not overpay for a feature that will go unnoticed.

 The primary difference between platinum and white gold is the price.
 Platinum is much more expensive, without looking any different than white gold.
 Although similar in price per gram, more platinum is required to make a ring because it’s denser.

 Wondering what the difference is between 18K and 14K gold?
-18 Karat and 14 Karat gold are both made primarily of gold along with a mix of durable metals like nickel, zinc, copper and a rhodium plating (gold by itself is relatively soft).
+18 karat and 14 karat gold are both made primarily of gold along with a mix of durable metals like nickel, zinc, copper and rhodium plating (gold by itself is relatively soft).

 To save the most money on your ring setting, select 14K gold, or choose 18K gold over platinum.